JPXKQX/dl-fx-forecasting/README.md

 FX rates forecasting in ultra high frequency setting, using Deep Learning techniques.
 The main focus of the research is to predict the increments in the next few seconds for a set of different FX pairs.

+The project is explained with more detail at [documentation](https://jpxkqx.github.io/dl-fx-forecasting/).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)